mail-de/mailheadercheck/README.md

 *mailheadercheck* is a Postfix milter.

-It checks some headers for RFC validity.
+It checks some headers for RFC/BCP validity.

 Based on the milter "verifyemail" of Christian Rößner: https://gitlab.roessner-net.de/croessner/verifyemail/